"The Reformation is the legitimate offspring, the greatest act of the Catholic Church."

 Each week God calls us to his heavenly courts to worship Him.
 He calls us to cleanse us, to teach us, to feed us, and to recreate us.
 The Bible teaches us that worship is to be centered on the word of God.
 Our worship at Immanuel seeks to image this, as we sing God's word in the Psalms, we hear God's word in the reading and preaching of Scripture, and we eat God's word in the Lord's Supper each week.
 View our current order of worship.

-Immanuel is a Catholic Church: We believe the ancient confessions of the Church, adhering to the Apostles', Nicene, and Athanasian Creeds.
+Immanuel is a catholic church: We believe the ancient confessions of the Church, adhering to the Apostles', Nicene, and Athanasian Creeds.
 Our liturgy also seeks to worship God in historic beauty and song.

 Statements of Faith

-Immanuel officially subscribes to the Westminster Confession of Faith and Catechisms
+Immanuel officially subscribes to the Westminster Confession of Faith

 We also agree with other historic creeds and statements of faith: